weiserlab/ambuj/cs4222_project.md

 ### Setting up Contiki

 1. Create a folder named "nbr_discovery" in the contiki-ng/examples directory
-1. Copy nbr_discovery.c and Makefile in the above created folder
+1. Copy nbr.c and Makefile in the above created folder
-1. Compile the nbr_discovery program using command “make TARGET=srf06-cc26xx BOARD=sensortag/cc2650 CPU_FAMILY=cc26xx” in the directory “contiki-ng/examples/nbr_discovery”.
+1. Compile the nbr program using command “make TARGET=srf06-cc26xx BOARD=sensortag/cc2650 CPU_FAMILY=cc26xx” in the directory “contiki-ng/examples/nbr_discovery”.
 1. Use uniflash program to burn the binary file to the SensorTag.
 1. Observe the output of the program through the USB serial port.